Malcolm Frank Gilchrist

 A month after the occupation of Korea began.
 Col. Gilchrist was called to Korea where he was appointed executive officer, G-l, XXIV Corps.
 Seven months later he was made assistant chief of staff, G-l, a position he held until his current overseas duty tour ended this month.
 After visiting his wife, the daughter of Mr. and Mrs. E. C. Stanton of Rye, Col. Gilchrist will visit his mother, Mrs. P. A. Hunter in Florence, Ala.

 PAGE TEN THE RYE CHRONICLE Friday, August 29, 1947

-Survivors include his wife, Mrs. June Mill Gilchrist, Columbia; two sons.
+At the time of his death, survivors included his wife, Mrs. June Mill Gilchrist, Columbia; two sons.
 Col. Malcolm S. Gilchrist, Washington, D.C, Lt.
 Col. Michael L Gilchrist, Sr., Columbia; sister, Mrs. Mac (Nelle) Peebles, Columbia; half-brother, Martin Gilchrist Orangeburg, SO, four grandchildren, Malcolm Thomas Gilchrist, Dallas, TX, Anne Gray Gilchrist Atlanta, GA, Mid-Shipman Second Class Michael Lane Gilchrist, Jr., United States Naval Academy, Jack S. Gilchrist, Columbia; two great-grandchildren.
-OAKES & NICHOLS FUNERAL HOME, Columbia, 388-4711. https://www.newspapers.com/clip/71770337/obituary...